zuccha/smw-code/uberasm/custom_status_bar/docs/markdown/how_to_use.md

 sub-level entrances, fast retry after death, _etc._), but they can be overridden on a level basis (see next section).

+The UberASM also comes with a list of settings presets (`csb_asm/settings_presets`) that you can use to replace `csb_asm/settings.asm`:

+- **vanilla:** Shows all the original elements of the status bar using graphics from the original `GFX28.bin`.
+- **standard:** Shows all the original elements of the status bar using graphics from the altered `GFX28.bin` included in the bundle.
+Time frequency is set to a real time second and Yoshi coins don't disappear from the status bar when reentering a level if all have been collected.
+- **kaizo:** Shows only the time if different from zero in Lunar Magic and time frequency is set to a real time second.
+It requires the altered `GFX28.bin` included in the bundle.

 ## 2. Per-level customization

 You can override global settings on a level basis.
 To do this, you just need to